 There are many many, ways to use your rose hips.
 They can be prepared for use in edible recipes:

 Rose hips can even be eaten raw, though it's important to take care to avoid eating too many raw rose hips as it can cause diarrhea and irritation to the digestive tract.
-The seeds and tiny hairs within the rose hips should be scraped out as they can also cause irritation because they aren't broken down during the digestion process and can result in, for lack of better words, itchy bum hole!
+The seeds and tiny hairs within the rose hips should be scraped out as they can also cause irritation because they aren't broken down during the digestion process and can result in, for lack of better words, an itchy bum hole!

 Rose hips have many benefits to our health and are often used medicinally and herbally in recipes like: